softlayer/terraform-provider-softlayer/docs/resources/softlayer_virtual_guest.md

 * `image_id` | *int*
     * The image template id to be used to provision the computing instance.
 Note this is not the global identifier (uuid), but the image template group id that should point to a valid global identifier.
 You can get the image template id by navigating on the portal to _Devices > Manage > Images_, clicking on the desired image, and taking note of the id number in the browser URL location.
     * **Conflicts with** `os_reference_code`.

+    **Note:** Don't know the ID(s) for your image templates?
+[You can reference them by name, too](https://github.com/softlayer/terraform-provider-softlayer/blob/master/docs/datasources/softlayer_image_template.md).

 * `network_speed` | *int*
     * Specifies the connection speed (in Mbps) for the instance's network components.
     * *Default*: 100